mrefish/playframework/documentation/manual/scalaGuide/main/akka/ScalaAkka.md

 > **Note:** This example uses implicit conversions defined in `scala.concurrent.duration` to convert numbers to `Duration` objects with various time units.

-Similarly, to run a block of code one seconds from now:
+Similarly, to run a block of code one second from now:

 @[play-akka-actor-schedule-run-once](code/ScalaAkka.scala)